leol-223/eval-bias-data-retriever/README.md

 ### Usage and Ethics

-Usage instructions and the target institution's identity have been intentionally omitted.
+Usage instructions and the institution's identity have been intentionally omitted.
 The code is provided here for transparency regarding the research methodology rather than for public redistribution or active scraping.